ADHD Assessments for Adults in Washington

 1. Initial consultation

-We’ll talk about what’s bringing you in, your questions, and whether an assessment feels like the right next step.
+We’ll talk about what’s bringing you in, the questions you’ve been sitting with, and whether an assessment feels like the right next step for you.
+This is also a chance to ask questions and get a feel for the process before committing to anything.

 2. Intake session

-This is a more in-depth space to understand your history, current experiences, and what you’re hoping to get out of the assessment.
+This is a more in-depth conversation about your history, current experiences, patterns, strengths, challenges, and what you’re hoping to get out of the assessment.
+You do not need to organize your entire life story into a flawless chronological narrative beforehand.
+Honestly, most people cannot do that even under ideal conditions.

 3. Comprehensive evaluation

-This includes structured interviews and questionnaires that help me understand your experience.
+This part includes structured interviews, questionnaires, and clinical assessment tools that help me understand your experiences in context, not just on paper.

 4. Feedback session

-We’ll go over your results together in a way that is clear, collaborative, and meaningful—not just clinical.
+We’ll go over your results together in a way that is collaborative, clear, and actually meaningful to your real life, not just a pile of clinical jargon that leaves you wondering what to do with it.

 5. Written report

-You’ll receive documentation that can be used for personal understanding, accommodations, or further support.
+You’ll receive documentation that can support personal understanding, accommodations, workplace or school needs, and any further care you may want moving forward.

 A neurodiversity-affirming approach